 Exact location of this enormous tree is not diclosed but it is known that the tree is located in Prairie Creek Redwoods State Park.
-This park was established in the 1920s in order to protect redwood forests with extremely tall and large trees whose growth has been facilitated by the very frequent fogs.
+This park was established in the 1920s in order to protect redwood forest with extremely tall and large trees whose growth has been facilitated by the very frequent fogs.

 Raven’s Tower was discovered and measured by Ron Hildebrandt and Michael Taylor in 2001, measured also by Steve Sillett in 2007.